Step by Step Setup

 5. Enable binaural listening

-• Create a new 64-channel track and load a binaural plug-in (e.g. DearVR Ambi Micro.vst3).
+• Create a new 64-channel track and load a binaural plugin (e.g. DearVR Ambi Micro.vst3).

-• Move the track upwards.
+• Move the track to the top of your Reaper project.

 Binaural-track